KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

 In this lab, you will:
 * Install Swingbench
 * Create the schema
-* Start up ORDS
+* Start up Oracle REST Data Services (ORDS)
 * Connect to SQL Developer Web via the browser

 ### Prerequisites

 This lab assumes you have:
-* Oracle Database 23c Free Developer Release
+* Oracle Database 23c Free Developer Release installed
-* A terminal or console access to the database
+* Terminal or console access to the database
 * Internet access

 ## Task 1: Install Swingbench

-1. The first step is to get to a command prompt.
-If you need to open a terminal and you are running in a Sandbox environment click on Activities and then Terminal.
+1. The first step is to open a command prompt.
+If you are running in a Sandbox environment, click on **Activities** and then select **Terminal**.

   ![Open a new terminal](images/open-terminal.png " ")

-2. Next set your environment.
-The oraenv command will set all of the environment variables based on your database.
-When prompted type FREE for the database name or if you supplied a different database name use that.
+2. Next, set your environment.
+The `oraenv` command will set all the environment variables based on your database.
+When prompted, type "FREE" for the database name.
+If you supplied a different database name during installation, use that instead.

     ```
     <copy>